JarrodKane/statSniper/README.md

 pnpm dev
 ```

+Vite frontend will be available at http://localhost:5173
+Express backend will be available at http://localhost:3002

 ## Building the Project

 To build all applications, navigate to the root directory of the project and run the following command: